3 Favorite Excerpts

-With an evening flight home on Wednesday that required a late afternoon departure from the hotel, Lola had decided to sleep in as late as she liked, to spend a few hours by the pool relaxing (no solo adventures into town, she had promised) and to just have an easy day before the nineteen-hour sojourn home.
-Sleep came and went that night, with an odd blurry feeling of nervousness but nothing upsetting.
+On Wednesday Lola decided to sleep in late, and then to spend a few hours by the pool relaxing before the nineteen-hour sojourn home.
+Sleep came and went that night, with a blurry feeling nervousness but nothing upsetting.
 It wasn’t until morning, when she woke up naturally with no alarm clock, that she felt the sense of turmoil.

 You’re leaving?
 You just got here.
 You can’t go!
 It was an unmistakable thought, as clear as if it had come from a distraught lover, needy parent, clingy friend.
 Anger and disappointment.
 Even a bit of panic.
 Who the hell cared if she stayed in Nigeria?

-She took a moment and sat in the uncomfortable easy chair and forced herself to use the simple mental imagery she had learned in Lamaze classes so very long ago.
-But instead of picturing a beautiful lake at sunset like they had taught her to do in order to relax, this time she pictured the giant steel doors to a vault, glimmering in a cold artificial light, clanking closed in her head.
+She took a moment and sat in the uncomfortable easy chair and forced herself to use the mental imagery she had learned in Lamaze classes so long ago.
+Instead of picturing a beautiful lake at sunset like they had taught her to do in order to relax, she pictured the giant steel doors to a vault, glimmering in a cold artificial light, clanking closed in her head.
 The doors seemed to work.
 She got out of the chair feeling better.
-As she finished packing and headed poolside for lunch with her email and her internet, she felt fine, although strangely alone.
+As she finished packing and headed poolside for lunch, she felt fine, although strangely alone.

 In the days that followed, Djimon discovered how extraordinarily fortunate his choice in a second wife had been.
 Throughout the drive southwest toward Lagos, sometimes over major highways and twice over bad roads as he detoured for “business meetings,” Nwanyi was not only timid, she asked for almost nothing and did not even seem to expect kindness from him.
 She stopped her attempts at conversation early on when they were met with stony silence, only asking twice to use his cell phone to call her sister.
 He informed her curtly that his charger worked poorly and he was saving the battery for important calls.
 After the second time she did not ask again.

 She appeared to be fearful about sex, or at least shy enough about it that although they slept in the same bed at night, she never brought up his lack of interest.
-As they traveled he saw to it that she stayed covered and had whatever meager food and water she required, and in return she did not complain to him.
-He figured with satisfaction that she was scared of him and vowed to see that useful condition continue throughout what he had come to think of as “phase two.”
+As they traveled, he saw to it she stayed covered and had whatever meager food and water she required, and in return she did not complain to him.
+He figured she was scared of him and vowed to see that useful condition continue throughout what he had come to think of as “phase two.”
 Phase one, of course, had been finding and procuring her.

-When all those doubts and fears would no longer keep her mind busy, Lola’s thoughts would invariably wander off to the strange woman with whom Lola had agreed, bizarre as it seemed, to listen.
-In spite of that, she had not acquired much more useful information.
+Then Lola’s thoughts would invariably wander off to the strange woman with whom Lola had agreed, bizarre as it seemed, to listen.
 The woman seemed to be younger, less educated, and probably more superstitious.
-She also seemed foreign and based on her not wanting Lola to leave Lagos, Lola was assuming she was Nigerian.
+She also seemed foreign and, based on her not wanting Lola to leave Lagos, Lola assumed she was Nigerian.

 She had a younger sister, of that Lola was certain.
-She was very worried for the sister and lacked the means to help her.
-Lola supposed that meant resources, maybe money, but also the woman seemed to lack the knowledge to help as well.
+She was worried for the sister, and puzzled as to why she was unable to sense the sister’s emotions when she was able to pick up the feelings of so many others.
+The woman seemed to lack firm knowledge about the sister’s whereabouts, too.
 Was the sister lost?
 Kidnapped?
 Had she run-away from home?
 Certainly she was gone and could not be found.

-Sometimes Lola tried to sort of mutter comforting things back to the woman in her head, but that never seemed to help.
+Sometimes Lola tried to mutter comforting things back to the woman, but that never seemed to help.
 Lola had not a clue what else she could do.

-Other times she just sat and thought about nothing at all.
-It was one of those times, when her mind was sort of on water and sort of on nothing, when she heard an elderly gentleman’s voice clearly in her head.
+Other times she sat on the porch and thought about nothing at all.
+It was one of those times, when her mind was on nothing, when she heard an elderly gentleman’s voice in her head.

 Lola?
 Little Lola Conroy?
 Good heavens dear, is that you?